flocked/AdvancedCollectionTableView/README.md

 A collection of classes and extensions for NSCollectionView and NSTableView, many of them being ports of modern UIKit.

-**For a full documentation take a look at the included documentation accessible via Xcode's documentation browser.**

-Take a look at the included example project which demonstrates:
+Take a look at the included sample app which demonstrates:
-- NSCollectionView `itemRegistration`
+- `NSCollectionView.ItemRegistration`
-- NSTableView `cellRegistration`
+- `NSTableView.CellRegistration`
 - `NSItemContentConfiguration`
 - `NSListContentConfiguration`
 - `CollectionViewDiffableDataSource`
 - NSCollectionView `reconfiguratingItems(at: _)`.

+**For a full documentation take a look at the included documentation.**

 ## NSCollectionView.ItemRegistration & NSTableView.CellRegistration